canonical/aws-marketplace-ubuntu-scraper/README.md

 You will also need [Firefox](https://www.mozilla.org/en-US/firefox/new/) installed and [geckodriver](https://github.com/mozilla/geckodriver/releases) available in your PATH.

 I recommend you create a new IAM user with no permissions granted.
+Ensure that you have opted in to all the AWS regions that are opt in only and that you want quicklaunch listings for.

 You will also need to set up your aws credentials for use with [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)